ALL Metrics

 Results

-36 studies met the eligibility criteria.
-Publications increased significantly after 2020, with most originating from Asia, particularly China (55.6%) and India (25.0%).
-Majority (61.1%) employed purely in silico pipelines, while 22.2% combined computational and in vitro validation, and 16.7% incorporated in vivo models.
-Flavonoids such as quercetin, kaempferol, apigenin, and luteolin accounted for most docked phytochemicals.
-Key molecular targets included ESR1, EGFR, AKT1, TNF, CASP3, and PTGS2, aligning predominantly with cancer, inflammatory, and metabolic pathways.
-Key signaling cascades PI3K-Akt, MAPK/ERK, NF-κB, and Wnt/β-catenin were consistently reported.
-Almost half of the studies (47.2%) integrated molecular dynamics simulations, while ADMET screening was reported in 71.4% of cases.
+A total of 36 studies met the inclusion criteria, with an increase in publications observed after 2020.
+Studies were conducted across multiple regions, with China accounting for 55.6% and India 25.0% of included studies.
+Most studies (61.1%) employed purely in silico approaches, while 22.2% incorporated in vitro validation and 16.7% included in vivo models.
+Frequently studied phytochemicals were flavonoids such as quercetin, kaempferol, apigenin, and luteolin.
+Key molecular targets included ESR1, EGFR, AKT1, TNF, CASP3, and PTGS2, primarily associated with cancer, inflammatory, and metabolic pathways.
+Commonly reported signaling pathways included PI3K-Akt, MAPK/ERK, NF-κB, and Wnt/β-catenin.
+Molecular dynamics simulations were applied in 47.2% of studies, while ADMET screening was reported in 71.4%.

 Conclusion